2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/014.webp)
 _(Jean-Baptiste Say and Adam Smith)_

 Political economy, as conceived by Adam Smith and J.-B. Say, is encapsulated in a single word: freedom.
 Freedom of trade, individual freedom, free trade, and free initiative.
 Free trade was first defended by the physiocrats, such as François Quesnay and Vincent de Gournay, and then by Adam Smith, who synthesized their ideas with his own observations.
-Finally, at the end of the 18th century, Jean-Baptiste Say clarified and corrected some points of his master Adam Smith's doctrine in his masterful Treatise on Political Economy.
+Finally, at the end of the 18th century, Jean-Baptiste Say clarified and corrected certain points in his master's doctrine, Adam Smith's, in his masterful Treatise on Political Economy.

 ![image](assets/en/015.webp)
 _(Say, Destutt de Tracy, Quesnay, de Gournay)_